Should Christians Use Online Dating Apps?

 Do dating apps provide room for genuine and organic relationships / friendships, or are they just a quick way for someone to get a “hook-up”?

-Many who have used online dating apps have admitted that online dating feels superficial and it can be difficult to cultivate deep connections.
+Many people who have used online dating apps have admitted that online dating feels superficial and it can be difficult to cultivate deep connections.

 5. Online dating can attract sexual predators & improper behavior